-Spurgeon College's Credit by Examination program offers qualified students the opportunity to earn up to 30 credit hours toward completion of the bachelor's degree from Spurgeon College.
-Credit awarded by Spurgeon College for Credit by Examination does not satisfy the 30 credit hour undergraduate residency requirement and is generally not transferable to other institutions.
+Spurgeon College's Credit by Examination program offers qualified students the opportunity to earn up to 18 credit hours toward completion of the bachelor's degree from Spurgeon College.
+Credit awarded by Spurgeon College for Credit by Examination do not satisfy the 30 credit hour undergraduate residency requirement and are generally not transferable to other institutions.